How To Create An Office That Supports Mental Health

 However, it is not just at work that they are experiencing these overwhelming feelings.
 Your mental health goes wherever you go, it does not punch in and out every day.

-Other common problems that stem form depression and anxiety triggered by the workspace are things like poor sleep, change in appetite, constant fatigue, and unable to concentrate.
+Other common problems that stem from depression and anxiety triggered by the workspace are things like poor sleep, change in appetite, constant fatigue, and unable to concentrate.

 Now that the root of the problem has been identified, now it is time to start making changes.